-Real Estate Appraisals: A Primer
+Home Appraisals: A Primer

-Next, after the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Next, after the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use an additional approach to value.
 In this situation, the amount of revenue the property generates is taken into consideration along with income produced by neighboring properties to determine the current value.

 Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
 Note: While the appraised value is probably the best indication of what a house is worth, it may not be the final sales price.
 Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
 The bottom line is, an appraiser from The August Group Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.